• What mining equipment is used in surface mining?

 The team at Austin Engineering produce innovative, custom dump truck bodies for mining companies that want to maximise their fleet capabilities.

-Austin Engineering’s dump truck bodies are built tough and built to last, tested across a variety of harsh conditions in the mining sector.
+Austin Engineering’s dump truck bodies are built tough and built to last. these are tested across a variety of harsh conditions in the mining sector.

 Hydraulic Mining Shovels